Ammonia borane: Uses

 Ammonia borane has been suggested as a storage medium for hydrogen, e.g. for when the gas is used to fuel motor vehicles.
-It can be made to release hydrogen on heating, being polymerized first to (NH2BH2)_{n}|, then to (NHBH)_{n}|, which ultimately decomposes to boron nitride (BN) at temperatures above 1000 °C. It is more hydrogen-dense than liquid hydrogen and also able to exist at normal temperatures and pressures.
+It can be made to release hydrogen on heating, being polymerized first to (NH2BH2)_{n}|, then to (NHBH)_{n}|, which ultimately decomposes to boron nitride (BN) at temperatures above 1000 °C. It is more hydrogen-dense than liquid hydrogen and can exist at normal temperatures and pressures.

 Ammonia borane finds some use in organic synthesis as an air-stable derivative of diborane.
 It can be used as a reducing agent in transfer hydrogenation reactions, often in the presence of a transition metal catalyst.

 Analogous amine-boranes

 Many analogues have been prepared from primary, secondary, and even tertiary amines: